Resource Pools

 storage: "4Gi"

 Scale profiles can also be used with pools.
-You can read more about configuring scale profiles here.
+See Scale Profiles for more information.

 Limitations